-Croatia to introduce premiums model of stimulating RES production and new investments18.
-May 2020. / SEE Energy News
+Croatia to introduce premiums model of stimulating RES production and new investments, SEE Energy News

 The Government adopted the decree on the basis of the Energy Development Strategy until 2030 with a view to 2050 and the Integrated National Energy and Climate Plan for the Republic of Croatia from 2021 to 2030 (NECP).
 It includes national plans for renewable energy sources and energy efficiency until 2030, in order to meet the goals the country has committed to in implementing an environmentally sustainable energy policy.
 The Croatian Government adopted the proposal of the decree on quotas for encouraging the production of electricity from renewable energy sources (RES) and high-efficiency cogeneration.
 This means that Croatia will start with the application of the premium model of stimulating RES production and new RES investment cycle, all with the aim of creating a low-carbon society.